loganmarchione/loganmarchione.com/content/posts/2025/10/index.md

       return previous menu.
 ```

 This let me edit the `linux` line to remove `rdinit=/vtoy/vtoy`.
-Just keep in mind these are Emacs key-bindings, not Vim.
+Keep in mind this uses Emacs key-bindings, not Vim.

 ```
                                                  GNU GRUB  version 2.12-9+pmx2